danielfdickinson/hugo-dfd-module-starter/exampleSite/content/about/index.md

     - Site Information
 ---

-Placeholder for a real about page
+Placeholder for a real about page.